yogarane784/Dynamic-Programming/Tricks.md

 ### Tabulation (Top down)
 - base condition of recursion/memoization becomes initialization steps of Top down
+    - eg. for i=0 and j=0 set values to 0 in LCS problem
+    - eg. for W=0 set 1, for n=0 set 0 in Knapsack

 - m becomes i and n becomes j in for loop